makersacademy/takeaway-challenge/README.md

 Contained here is my work on the Takeaway weekend challenge for week 2 of Makers Academy.
 I have built a functioning takeaway which is based on two different classes "Takeaway" and "Order".
 The Order class is injected into Takeaway and calls on many of its methods.

+The created classes can take orders, compile totals and also return lists of things in the basket.
+However because of an issue with the Twilio API the text messaging part of the task is not done.

+Instead I have shown how the text would be formatted.

 Takeaway Challenge
 ==================
 ```